KarenSpinner/agents-of-chaos/README.md

 ├── utils.py               # Handles markdown file creation and sanitization
-├── save_results.py        # Saves each step of the workflow to Markdown ├── run.py                 # Entry point to run the entire pipeline ├── .env                   # Stores your Claude API key (not tracked by Git) └── README.md              # This file
+├── save_results.py        # Saves each step of the workflow to Markdown ├── run.py                 # Entry point to run the entire pipeline ├── brief.md               # Saved copy of the brief the writer is expected to follow ├── .env                   # Stores your Claude API key (not tracked by Git)

+└── README.md              # This file

 ```

 ## Agents